Everyone talks about these soft skills but what do they mean?

 Adaptable to change

 All industries are facing rapid changes due to the digital revolution.
-Technology has already dramatically altered the way we live and work, and these alterations don’t look like they will slow down anytime soon.
+Technology has already dramatically altered the way we live and work.
+These alterations don’t look like they will slow down anytime soon.
 If you possess a personality that is adaptable to change you can cope with changes to the nature of the way you work and the systems that you use.
 If you are adaptable to change, you tend to see the positives rather than the negatives in a difficult situation.
 You are happy to give things a try and work towards solutions to issues from within the chosen framework.

 What personality trait do you see employers asking for?
 If you need help figuring out how to apply your personal experience to a specific soft skill just drop us a question in our Facebook group, Career Spotlight with CCI Training.